pedrocondor/oec-etl/README.md

 *Params*:

-`identifier`: For subnational data, this should be the `iso3` for the reporter country.
+`identifier`: For subnational data, this should be the `iso3` id for the reporter country.
 For international data, this should say `shared`.

-`dimension`: What this dimension table actually represents.
+`dimension`: The name of the dimension held in this table.

 *Examples*:

-`dim_shared_countries` for a shared countries table `dim_rus_regions` for a Russia dimension table representing national regions
+`dim_shared_countries` for a shared countries table

+`dim_rus_regions` for a Russia dimension table representing national regions